ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 17 Coral Hairstreak Satyrium titus (Fabricius, 1793

 The beautiful Coral Hairstreak is one of the gems of our butterfly fauna.
-It is a bit unusual among the hairstreaks in not inhabiting woodlands, like the Banded or Hickory, but rather shrubby, second-growth areas where its main host, Black Cherry (Prunus serotina), a pioneer species, flourishes.
+It is a bit unusual among the hairstreaks in not inhabiting woodlands, like the Banded or Hickory, but rather shrubby, second-growth areas where its main host, Black Cherry (Prunus serotina), flourishes.
 Like many butterflies, Coral Hairstreak needs both open areas for nectar (milkweeds are favorites), and re-growing woods for its larval host.

 History Host Plants Abundance Distribution Flight Time Outlook